aryakaul/simdigree/labnotebook.md

     * PED file - contains information about familial relationships, and phenotype of individuals

 I spent the rest of the day reading through the documentation for `pydigree`.
 I am now thoroughly convinced that it makes no sense.
 I think the simplest way forward would be to make my own set of pedigree functions/classes to handle what I would like to do.
 I learned some cool things that Mr. Shicks implemented; however, I feel the code is too much of a black box for what I would like it to do.
 I will start formulating the requisite structure tomorrow.

+#### 2018-06-29
+I've created a couple functions that will be useful.
+Currently I'm working on the `generate` functionality.
+The current workflow is as follows:
+1. Read in SNP matrix.
+Generate `Person` objects for each row in the SNP matrix
+2. Read in the effect column vector.
+3. Compute the phenotype of each individual by the matrix multiplication of SNP matrix vs effect column vector
+4. Use liability threshold to determine which individuals are classified as 'Affected'

+For the `generate` functionality:
+1. Pick two random founders from entire population OR use user specified founders
+2. Generate random number of children
+3. For each generation desired:
+    * Loop through current children in generation
+        * Marry the current child?
+            * Randomly generate some children

+To this end I've generated the current structure of the simdigree.
+Read the `README` for more info.